Wrongful Death Attorneys in Lakeland

 - The negligent party or parties’ failure to meet their legal duty caused fatal injuries.

-Product liability, premises liability and medical malpractice cases provide examples of how these legal standards work.
-Manufacturers, for example, have a legal duty to ensure that the products they manufacture are safe when consumers use them as they were intended to be used.
-If a manufacturer fails to ensure the products are safe and a defective product fatally injures a consumer who was using the product as intended, the manufacturer’s negligence could be seen as having caused the fatal injuries, and they could be held liable for wrongful death.
+Product liability, premises liability, and medical malpractice cases provide examples of how these legal standards work.
+Manufacturers, for example, have a legal duty to ensure that the products they manufacture are safe when consumers use them as intended.
+If a manufacturer fails to ensure the products are safe, a defective product could fatally injure a consumer.
+In that case, the manufacturer’s negligence could be seen as having caused the fatal injuries.
+Consequently, they could be held liable for wrongful death.

 How Do Wrongful Deaths Occur?

 As the examples above suggest, wrongful deaths can occur in many different circumstances.
-A car crash caused by an impaired driver that causes fatal injuries, a doctor’s diagnostic error that leads to a patient’s death, defective equipment that burns and causes a fatal injury, and a pool without standard safety measures that leads to a child’s drowning could all be wrongful deaths.
+A car crash caused by an impaired driver, a doctor’s diagnostic error, and defective equipment causing fatal injury could all be wrongful deaths.
+A pool lacking safety measures that leads to a child’s drowning is another example.

 The circumstances surrounding fatal accident injuries can vary widely, but most wrongful deaths occur due to: